-We can easily modify Follow-the-Leader I to add uncertainty, creating the game Follow-the-Leader II (Figure 5).
-Imagine that if both players pick Large for their disks, the market yields either zero profits or very high profits, depending on the state of demand, but demand would not affect the payoffs in any other strategy profile.
-We can quantify this by saying that if (Large, Large) is picked, the payoffs are (10,10) with probability 0.2, and (0,0) with probability 0.8, as shown in Figure 5.
+We can easily modify Follow-the-Leader I to add uncertainty, creating the game Followthe-Leader II (figure 2.5).
+Imagine that if both players pick Large for their disks, the market yields either zero profits, or very high profits, depending on the state of demand, but demand would not affect the payoffs in any other strategy profile.
+We can quantify this by saying that if (Large, Large) is picked, the payoffs are (10, 10) with probability 0.2, and (0, 0) with probability 0.8, as shown in figure 2.5.